Archive product

 Description

 Mario Vellani Marchi caricature of Anna Pavlova (1881-1931), the great Russian ballerina from the early 20th century, depicted in a ink caricature on paper by painter Mario Vellani Marchi (1895-1979).
 Above on the left, a pencil writes "Anna Pavlova."
 Below on the right, the artist's signature.
-The sheet is in good condition, without creases, with clear edges, and is presented in a black matte with an acetate mask.
+The sheet is in good condition, without creases, with clear edges, and is presented in a black mount with an acetate mask.

-Many styles characterize antique furniture, but we can distinguish a few of the most important.
+Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.

-Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-Everything originated from Napoleon’s reign.
-It imposed a significant resemblance and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century.
+It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details